 Before I get into my process, here are a few pictures of some of the notes I took during the Pre-Production phase and the Production phase of this video:

-My next task was to take all of this footage and put it into my brand new film editing program, Adobe Premiere Pro.
-I would just like to say, again, that this was my first time making a video in this program and I am super satisfied with the outcome!
-This may be a shock to some, but my total editing time came out to around 5 hours for a 5 minute video (it was definitely worth it in the end).
-That seems like quite a long time, but it’s surprisingly fairly standard considering the import/export time, special effects, transitions, color correction/grading, and other aspects that come along with editing.
+After our conversation, my next task was to take all of this footage and upload it to my new film editing program, Adobe Premiere Pro.
+I would just like to say, again, that this was my first time making a video in this program and that I am super satisfied with the outcome!
+This may be a shock to some, but my total editing time came out to around 5 hours for a 5 minute video.
+That seems like quite a long time, but it’s actually not terrible considering the import/export time, special effects, transitions, color correction/grading, and other aspects that come along with editing.
 This process certainly takes a lot of concentration and a lot attention to detail .

-Since I am still fairly new to this industry standard program, I didn’t go too crazy with the graphics, sound effects, and other extras that came with Adobe Premiere Pro (that certainly would’ve added on a few hours).
-I did have to reference my notes a few times and google a few things from time to time, but otherwise I felt pretty confident making this video.
+Since I am still fairly new to this industry-standard program, I didn’t go too crazy with the graphics, sound effects, and other tools that came with Adobe Premiere Pro, which certainly would have added on a few extra hours of the total video production time.
+I did have to reference my notes and google a few things from time to time, but otherwise, I felt pretty confident editing this video in my new program.

-So, a few hours passed and before I knew it, I was ready to export my video!
-I was so excited and happy with the outcome and I couldn’t wait to show everyone, especially Mukta.
-Unfortunately, that’s where things went down hill.
-I was able to get through exporting stage just fine, the problem was with the storage on my MacBook Pro: I didn’t have enough.
-I even went through all of my downloads and deleted as many as I possibly could.
-I could just tell that it would not be feasible to go through this process with every video I make.
+A few hours passed, and before I knew it, I was ready to export my video!
+I was so happy with the outcome, and I couldn’t wait to show everyone, especially Mukta.
+Unfortunately, that’s where things went downhill.
+I was able to complete the exporting stage just fine; the problem was with the storage on my MacBook Pro: I didn’t have enough.
+I even went through all of my downloads and deleted as many files as I possibly could.
+I could tell that it would not be feasible to go through this process with every video I make.
 I spent hours making this amazing video that only I could see.
 So, that was kind of a bummer.

 Nevertheless, I persisted!
 A few posts ago, I mentioned that I got the opportunity to get a MacBook Desktop that I could customize to meet my needs; this will be my solution.
 I am going to research and find a computer that meets my needs as a filmmaker (y’all will see a post on that soon) and I plan to send all of the footage from my school computer over to the new one when it arrives so I can export it onto there.
 It is quite a long solution, but it is so worth it!